Who we are

 Marjolaine Martel-Morin

-Marjolaine is a PhD candidate in political science at l’Université de Montréal, and co-author of several EcoAnalytics reports.
-Her research interests include climate change communication and psychology, with a special concern for assessing how distinct Canadian audiences respond to different framing strategies.
+Marjolaine earned a PhD in political science from l’Université de Montréal, and is co-author of important EcoAnalytics reports.
+Her research interests include climate-change communication and psychology, with a focus on assessing how distinct Canadian audiences respond to different framing strategies.
 As part of this work, she has a keen interest in quantitative analysis and in applying social marketing principles, such as audience segmentation, to climate change communication.

 greenpeace